CV GIANCARLODINARDO.6@GMAIL.COM

 In a high-ticket, high-consideration category that is exactly how an account gets broken early.
 Cheap leads are not serious.
 They are not ready.
 If those are the first signals the algorithm receives, it learns from the wrong people and that learning compounds.

 Basement renovation homeowners typically sit on the idea for months before they act.
 The creative challenge was not to explain the service.
-It was to identify which situation finally makes someone pick up the phone.
+It was to identify which situation finally makes someone pick up the phone, and which hook logic makes the creative feel like it was made specifically for them.

 Core constraint

-"Without historical data, the first job is to decide which signals you want the account to learn from.
-The cheapest leads can pull the system in the wrong direction before there is enough data to notice."
+"Without historical data, the first job is to decide which creative logic you want the account to learn from.
+The hook determines which buyer shows up.
+Everything else follows from that."

 From noise to signal, how the brief shaped delivery